-- The website should clearly state whether the information is intended for the consumer or the health professional.
+- The website should clearly state whether the information is intended for the general public or the health professional.

-- Many health information websites have two different areas - one for consumers, one for professionals.
+- Many health information websites have two different areas - one for the public and one for professionals.
 The design of the site should make selection of one area over the other clear to the user.

 - What did my Doctor Say?
-Much of the health-related information that you find may seem to be written in a foreign language because of the highly technical terminology used in the health professions.
-To help you use and understand this "medspeak" terminology on the web, the Medical Library Association makes available the "What did my Doctor Say?" site to translate medical terms into plain language.
+Much of the health-related information that you find may seem to be written in a foreign language because of the technical terms used in healthcare.
+To help you use and understand this "medspeak" language on the web, the Medical Library Association makes available the "What did my Doctor Say?" site to translate medical terms into plain language.

-- Find a librarian to help you: Health sciences librarians at hospitals and academic medical centers, as well as public librarians trained in offering health information, stand ready to help consumers with search assistance or may assist by performing professional searches of the web for consumer and professional medical literature.
+- Find a librarian to help you: Health sciences librarians at hospitals and academic medical centers, as well as public librarians trained in offering health information, stand ready to help patients and the public with health searches.
+They may also by perform professional searches of the web for consumer and professional medical literature.
 The MedlinePlus website can help you find a library in your area.
 If you are looking for a library that can answer cancer-related questions, consult this list compiled by the Cancer Libraries Section.